sww1235/Personal_Website/wiki/build-script-notes-vm-void-builder.md

 	1. If on FreeBSD, you must enable the linux compat service using `service linux onestart` to start it once.
 	2. Now `chroot /mnt/disk/`
  	3. Enable the xen console agetty service with `ln -s /etc/sv/agetty-hvc0 /etc/runit/runsvdir/default/`
+  4. Enable the dhcpd service with `ln -s /etc/sv/dhcpd /etc/runit/runsvdir/default/`
+  5. Enable the sshd daemon with `ln -s /etc/sv/sshd /etc/runit/runsvdir/default/`
-	4. Exit out of the chroot.
+	6. Exit out of the chroot.
 11. Unmount the image after extracting the rootfs with `umount /mnt/disk`
 12. If on FreeBSD, you must also remove the virtual device with `mdconfig -d -u 0`
 13. Copy the image you created to the image store at `/nas/vm-store/`